 Teaching and Research Interests

 My research deals with the history of Latin America— especially Brazil—in the nineteenth and twentieth centuries.
 I focus on the intersection between environment and society, with a particular interest in the spatial and social implications of environmental policies.
-Currently, I am working on a book on the environmental history of the border between Brazil and Argentina in the twentieth century, and the creation of the iconic national parks of Iguaçu (in Brazil) and Iguazú (in Argentina), two of the oldest and most visited protected areas in Latin America.
+Currently, I am finishing a monograph on the environmental history of the border between Brazil and Argentina in the twentieth century, and the creation of the iconic national parks of Iguaçu (in Brazil) and Iguazú (in Argentina), two of the oldest and most visited protected areas in Latin America.
 The book— Nationalizing Nature: Iguazu Falls and National Parks at the Brazil-Argentina Border—is scheduled for publication by Cambridge University Press in 2021.

 I am also leading a second project with colleagues from Stanford and University of Maryland on the spatial history of nineteenth-century Rio de Janeiro.
 At NCSU, I am part of the Visual Narratives cluster, a project launched by the Chancellor’s Faculty Excellence Cluster Program to foster interdisciplinary collaboration between engineering and humanities disciplines.

 At NC State, I teach courses on Latin American history in the nineteenth and twentieth centuries, and on the theory and methods of digital history.
 I also plan to introduce courses on spatial history and history of Brazil.
 I am interested in topics such as modern environmental history, policymaking and state formation, transnational and borderlands history, animal studies, as well as historical GIS, network analysis, design, and visualization.

 The Urban Panorama Project is developing a method to assess urban change by introducing two novel elements in the craft of digital historians: 1) the use of historical images of streetscapes as primary sources; 2) the use of computer vision and machine learning in the geolocation and analysis of these images.